 At EDB, we often work with Postgres users to help them take their software and services to greater levels of availability—and ultimately to be “Always On.”
-This entails leveraging their on premise and cloud infrastructure, using Postgres, Postgres-BDR™ and other technologies from EDB.
+This entails leveraging their on premise and cloud infrastructure, using Postgres, EDB Postgres Distributed, and other technologies from EDB.

 It also involves helping customers ensure their applications are written to be highly available.
 Making a service highly available requires proper hardware and software redundancy and a highly available database; however, it may also include proper application design patterns for handling certain failure scenarios.

-I hope this post is the first in a series of blogs on how to ensure your Postgres applications are written or modified to achieve a maximum level of availability for either Postgres, and if you want to take it to the next level of availability: Postgres-BDR™.
+I hope this post is the first in a series of blogs on how to ensure your Postgres applications are written or modified to achieve a maximum level of availability for either Postgres, and if you want to take it to the next level of availability: EDB Postgres Distributed.

 Reconnecting and retrying